nus-cs2103-AY1718S1/addressbook-level2/doc/UserGuide.md

   `delete 1`<br>
   Deletes the 1st person in the results of the `find` command.

+### Locating a person : `locate`
+Locate the specified person from the address book.<br>
+The person's address will be search on google maps with a third-party browser.
+Format: `locate NAME`

+> Locates a person's address with the specified `NAME`.
+  The result will be the first person with that name.

+Examples:
+* `locate Giang`<br>
+  Openning browser..
+* `locate Hello`<br>
+  Sorry we couldn'd find the person with that name!

 ### View non-private details of a person : `view`
 Displays the non-private details of the specified person.<br>
 Format: `view INDEX`